MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-memory-states.md

 * A general understanding of [how bots work][1].
 * A general understanding of adaptive dialogs.
 For more information, see [Introduction to adaptive dialogs][2] and [Dialog libraries][8].
-* See the bot framework SDK [Managing state][3] article for an overview of state management.
+* See the Bot Framework SDK [Managing state][3] article for an overview of state management.

 ## Managing state